Wagamama food – a journey

 So it is not a surprise based on its creator, it continues to do well in the casual dining space.
 My guess is that the menu is not typical, so the take-up would be slow and the more conservative of patrons might not consider it.

-Yet is now operates 190 restaurants, 130 in the UK and across other major cities around the World.
-It has been sold at least three times over increased valuation to capital funds and coporate entities, who stuck with the mould but fine tuning the recipes.
+It has been sold at least three times over increased valuation to capital funds and corporate entities, who stuck with the mould but allowed fine tuning of recipes.

 Sadly it exited Australia and New Zealand in 2014 and 2019.
 In Australia after a 12 year run.
 I suspect both countries are closer to South East and Far East Asia where ethnic food from the region are everywhere.
-And Asians tend to be tradition bound.

 They probably think it is not following the right recipes, not realising they developed a separate and interesting line of dishes.
 All with the same regional influences.